MiyuHmt/cheatsheet/networks.md

 The IPv4 addressing system is divided into five classes of IP addresses.

 All the five classes are identified by the first octet of IP address

+### Class A address

+The first bit of the first octet is always set to 0.

+Thus the first octet ranges from 1 - 127, i.e.

+Class A addresses only include IP starting from 1.x.x.x to 126.x.x.x only

+The IP range 127.x.x.x is reserved for loopback IP addresses

+### Class B address

+An IP address which belongs to class B has the first two bits in the first octet set to 10.

+Class B addresses range from 128.0.x.x to 191.255.x.x

+The default subnet mask for class B is 255.255.x.x

+Class B has 16384 (2^14) network addresses and 65534 (2^16-2) host addresses.